Code as Policies: Language Model Programs for Embodied Control: Experiments

 We evaluate our code-generation approach on two code-generation benchmarks: (i) a robotics-themed RoboCodeGen and (ii) HumanEval~\cite{chen2021evaluating}, which consists of standard code-gen problems.

 \textbf{RoboCodeGen}: we introduce a new benchmark with 37 function generation problems with several key differences from previous code-gen benchmarks: (i) it is robotics-themed with questions on spatial reasoning (\eg find the closest point to a set of points), geometric reasoning (\eg check if one bounding box is contained in another), and controls (\eg PD control), (ii) using third-party libraries (e.g. NumPy) are both allowed and encouraged, (iii) provided function headers have no docstrings nor explicit type hints, so LLMs need to infer and use common conventions, and (iv) using not-yet-defined functions are also allowed, which can be created with hierarchical code-gen. Example benchmark questions can be found in Appendix \ref{app:robocodegen-examples}.
 We evaluate on four LLMs accessible from the OpenAI API\footnote{Two text models: the 6.7B GPT-3 model~\cite{brown2020language} and 175B InstructGPT~\cite{ouyang2022training}.
 Two Codex models~\cite{chen2021evaluating}: \texttt{cushman} and \texttt{davinci}, trained to generate code. \texttt{davinci} is larger and better.
 Sizes of Codex models are not public.}.
 As with standard benchmarks~\cite{chen2021evaluating}, our evaluation metric is the percentage of the generated code that passes human-written unit tests.
 See Table~\ref{table:codegen}.
-Domain-specific language models (Codex models), generally perform better, and within each model family, performance improves with larger models.
+Domain-specific language models (Codex model) generally perform better.
+Within each model family, performance improves with larger models.
 Hierarchical performs better across the board, showing the benefit of allowing the LLM to break down complex functions into hierarchical parts and generate code for each part separately.

 We also analyze how code generation performance varies across the five types of generalization proposed in~\cite{hupkes2020compositionality}.
 Hierarchical helps Productivity the most, which is when the new instruction requires longer code, or code with more logic layers than those in Examples.
 These improvements however, only occur with the two davinci models, and not cushman, suggesting that a certain level of code-generation capability needs to be reached first before hierarchical code-gen can bring further improvements.
 More results are in Appendix~\ref{app:robocodegen-generalization}.